I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-exflushlookasidelistex.md

 <p>None</p>

 ## -remarks
 <p>On return from this routine, the lookaside list is empty and the allocated storage for all its entries has been freed.</p>

 <p>For more information about lookaside lists, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565416">Using Lookaside Lists</a>.</p>

-<p>On return from this routine, the lookaside list is empty and the allocated storage for all its entries has been freed.</p>

-<p>For more information about lookaside lists, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565416">Using Lookaside Lists</a>.</p>